smolgrrr/awesome-umbrel/mods/electrumx-instead-of-electrs.md

 - The index takes few days to build no matter what ETA logs say
 - ElectrumX doesn't serve queries until the index is built
 - Once the index is built, it takes up to 10 minutes for ElectrumX to start serving queries.
-Disabling persistent mempool for Bitcoin node speeds up the startup time after system reboot.
+Disabling persistent mempool for Bitcoin node speeds up the startup time after system reboot

 ## Doing the replacement